ekeCodes/trading-dashboard/README.md

 ## Usage

-The trading dashboard displays market summaries for major indices, an interactive chart, and a watchlist.
-Users can:
+The website displays a real-time trading dashboard powered by simulated market data and allows users to:

+- Subscribe to live tick data per symbol and view live prices visualized using a chart.
+- Submit trade orders with validation rules and see them reflected in Order Table
+- View and manage orders in a tabular view with functionality to Sort and Filter table data.
-- View real-time market data (mock data used in this demo)
+- Persist order data in one file per symbol
-- Interact with the chart to view specific data points
-- Customize the watchlist (functionality to be implemented)
+- Refresh the order table manually or keep the `Live Mode` toggle `ON` to reflect the latest data
+- Allows Admin to inject new Tradeable Symbols in the list via an admin-only api endpoint.